jaspector

 One free reinspection is allowed if a required inspection is failed once; additional reinspections cost extra

-Do I need a building permit in Celina, TN?
+01 Do I need a building permit in Celina, TN?

 Tennessee state residential permits are required for one and two family dwellings and townhouses in Celina city limits.
 State guidance also says permits are required for additions over 30 square feet to existing homes.
 The county building inspector is the published local contact for Celina.

-How much does a building permit cost in Celina, TN?
+02 How much does a building permit cost in Celina, TN?

+Building permit fees in Celina, TN are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $100 for projects with construction cost from $0 to $5,000.
 Fees are calculated as: Valuation based fee table, with additional charges for plumbing and HVAC inspection and for slabs other than monolithic pour.
 Plan check fee: Not separately published on the public state fee page reviewed.

-How do I apply for a building permit in Celina, TN?
+03 How do I apply for a building permit in Celina, TN?

-1. Confirm whether the work is covered by the state residential program, local city review, or both.
+To apply for a building permit in Celina, TN, follow these steps: 1.
+Confirm whether the work is covered by the state residential program, local city review, or both.
 2. Contact the Clay County building inspector at the published Celina office for local routing and confirm any local requirements.
 3. For state residential work, create or use a CORE account and purchase the permit online.
 4. Submit the required project information and pay the permit fee based on construction value.
 5. Request inspections through CORE when the project reaches the required stages.
 6. Receive the permit and proceed with construction only after approval.

-How long does it take to get a building permit in Celina, TN?
+04 How long does it take to get a building permit in Celina, TN?

-What work is exempt from building permits in Celina, TN?
+05 What work is exempt from building permits in Celina, TN?

-How do I schedule a building inspection in Celina, TN?
+06 How do I schedule a building inspection in Celina, TN?

-Inspections can be scheduled via: Through CORE at https://core.tn.gov or by email to SFMO.permits-licensing@tn.gov.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Celina, TN via: Through CORE at https://core.tn.gov or by email to SFMO.permits-licensing@tn.gov.

-Other cities in Clay County
+Other jurisdictions in Clay County.

-View all Clay County jurisdictions →
+All Clay County jurisdictions →